|Peucetia viridans (Green Lynx Spider) preying on a bee|

 |Juvenile wolf spider ready for take-off (photo by Pieceoflace Photohraphy)|

 Instead, like dandelion seeds, many young spiders use aerial navigation: Each spider climbs the top of a grass or a twig.
 Here the spider lifts up its abdomen and spins out a thread, long enough to buoy up the spider.
 A mild upward air current of a still autumn day would be ideal to carry the silk and the attached little spider far enough to begin her live on her own.
+New research even suggests that earth electromagnetic fields or more localized electromagmetic phenomena may help explain why aerial navigation can take place on windless days.

 |Gossamer Sunset (photo by DavidMXGreen@gmail.com)|